eskatos/qipki/README.md

 ### master

-* KeyStores and CRLs are now stored on the filesystem thanks to the FileConfiguration API
+* KeyStores, EscrowedKeyPairs and CRLs are now stored on the filesystem thanks to the FileConfiguration API
 * Distribution packaged as a unix daemon in qipki-main-http-ca
 * Added X509Context.renew( PKCS10CertificationRequest pkcs10 ) interaction
 * Added EscrowedKeyPairContext.delete() interaction